Canadian women in the world wars: Women in the workforce

-Women working in munitions factories were necessary during WWI as the able-bodied men headed overseas to fight.
+Women working in munitions factories were necessary during WWI as the able-bodied men went overseas to fight.
 Women worked as ticket collectors, firefighters, bank tellers and even as engineers working with heavy machinery.
 Though women were completing the same jobs as men, they were being paid lower wages and this inequality led to the first demands for equal pay.
 Not only did women take up the jobs men left behind, but they also worked to ensure a thriving domestic economy.
 “Among their working responsibilities, they produced canned food and raised funds to finance hospitals, ambulances, hostels, and aircraft.”
 35,000 women worked in the munitions industry in both Ontario and Quebec during this period which for many women was a completely new experience.
 “The high demand for weapons resulted in the munitions factories becoming the largest single employer of women during 1918.”
 “For the majority of Canadian women, active participation in the war was restricted to a supporting role on the home front in either non-traditional waged work or as unpaid volunteers in one of the numerous patriotic war relief organizations.”
 “While women’s participation in paid work garnered praise in some corners of the country, it brought concern or condemnation in others.”

 Concerns arose surrounding the issues of motherhood and morality as women entered the workforce, and while women were experiencing new opportunities, this change did not result in society changing its beliefs of gender.
 “Traditional gender ideology dictated that women required supervision and guidance, and their wartime work did not change that attitude.”
 Women working was seen as acceptable by society for the time Canada was at war, but once the war was over, working women were expected to give up their jobs and return to the home.
 Women who were focused on their careers were looked down upon by society whereas girls who were selfless and did not ask for anything more would be rewarded with marriage.
 Marriage was seen as a goal that all girls should strive for as without a husband, women would not be respected.